NightServant/I-Love-Music-1.0/README.md

 - This Java GUI program served as a case study requirement for "Computer Programming 2 Lab" course.
 I Love Music 1.0 is a Java graphical user interface (GUI) application that allow users to play music.
 In other words, a desktop application that is similar to Spotify.

 ## Created by:
-- Cervantes, Elijah Gabe C. | Gabby07theProgrammer
+- Cervantes, Elijah Gabe C. | NightServant
 - Petines, Marc Jhasper L. |
 - Quismundo, Denzel Matthew P. |
 - Valencia, Earl Benjie R. |